English Literature

 FURTHER INFORMATION

-Please note that in preparation for university, all English courses require an increasingly mature approach to the study of a range of challenging and complex contemporary issues and texts.
+Please note that in preparation for university, all English courses require an increasingly mature approach to the study of a range of challenging and complex texts and ideas.